ipo-exe/planslab/README.md

 ![sal_m](https://github.com/ipo-exe/planslab/blob/main/docs/animation_m.gif "sal")

+---

-### `SAL` (sensitivity analysis) of the `lambda` parameter
+## `SAL` (sensitivity analysis) of `di` to the `lambda` parameter

 In the `TOPMODEL`, `lambda` is defined as the average `TWI` value within the catchment basin.
 But who cares about the standard definition?
 In the formula `lambda` really works as a threshold for mapping local deficits.
 In `plans` it is relaxed as a regular model parameter.
 And thus we can perform some more `SAL`:

 ```python
 import inout